Set up a VLAN on Mac

 A virtual local area network (VLAN) is a method of creating independent virtual networks within a physical network.
 Using a VLAN can help you with network administration by allowing you to separate segments of the LAN (like departments of a company) that shouldn’t exchange data using the LAN.

 A VLAN is made up of computers that behave as if they were connected to the same network, even though they may be connected to different physical networks.
 Network administrators can manage VLANs using software instead of hardware.

-You can set up a VLAN service using Network preferences.
+You can set up a VLAN service using Network settings.

 Click the Add button , then choose New VLAN.

-Select the VLAN in the list, click Advanced, then enter settings for the service, such as IP settings, the DNS server address, search domains, proxy or WINS server settings, or TCP/IP settings.
+In the network services list, click the VLAN you just created, click Details, then enter settings for the service, such as TCP/IP settings, or the DNS server address.